SystemsApproach/security/infra.rst

 requests that can fool the recipients.
 Because of the way DNS caches responses, the impact of such false information can be widespread.

-"Cache poisoning"—also known as DNS spoofing—is a common from of attack on DNS.
-An attacker can send a DNS query to a DNS resolver for a certain domain name and then, assuming that the resolver will have to make a recursive query to an authoritative name server, the attacker can try to send a fake response to *that* query.
+"Cache poisoning"—also sometimes referred to as DNS spoofing—is a common from of attack on DNS.
+If an attacker can either force a resolver to make a recursive query to an authoritative name server, or predict roughly when such a query is to be made, the attacker can try to send a fake response to *that* query.
 If the attacker's fake response arrives before the real one, there is a chance that it will be inserted into the name server cache of the